microsoft/vscode-webview-ui-toolkit/src/text-field/README.md

 Building on top of the icon examples, it's worth noting that any arbitrary HTML can be inserted into the start and end slots of a text field with the `slot="start"` and `slot="end"` attributes.

-The below example demonstrate how the native search text field from VS Code might be _visually_ implemented with a `section` tag that wraps a few `vscode-buttons` with an icon appearance applied (please note that further behavior is needed to make this functional).
+The below example demonstrate how the native search text field from VS Code might be _visually_ implemented with a `section` tag that wraps a few `vscode-buttons` with an icon appearance applied (please note that further JavaScript is needed to make this example functional).

 **❗️ An important note ❗️**